DiliDili1988/ilyakachin/README.md

 Technical Writer/Content Developer in IT sphere
 -----------------------------------------------
-I started my journey as an interpreter/translator and worked my may through lots of spheres, starting from legal, construction up to IT and network domains.
+I started my journey as an interpreter/translator and worked my way through lots of spheres, starting from legal, construction up to IT, and network domains.

 * 🌍  I'm based in Armenia, Dilijan
 * 🧠  I'm learning API documentation, static site generators